40 Years Of Experience Walks Out The Door Of The Justice Department

 Russia Investigation Update

 Letter can't participate in those cases.
-But he said he expects to weigh in on other lawsuits, over bail practices that punish poor people and a case in Charlottesville, Va., that's trying to prevent militias and paramilitary groups from wreaking more havoc there.
+But he said he expects to weigh in on other lawsuits, over bail practices that punish poor people, and a case in Charlottesville, Va., that is trying to prevent militias and paramilitary groups from wreaking more havoc there.

 The longtime public servant said he will miss the 60 people in his Justice Department unit.